Traffic / Minor Offense Division

 Need more information?
 Check out the menu (or options) to the left on your computer.

-- If you received a citation/ticket for a traffic or other minor offense, a Courtesy Notice may be mailed to you at the address on the citation.
-The Courtesy Notice includes:
+- If you received a citation/ticket for a traffic or other minor offense, a reminder notice will be mailed to you at the address on the citation.
+The notice includes:

 - the bail amount for this citation,